Tom Holland (footballer, born 1997)

-Thomas Holland (born 22 April 1997, Leeds), more often known as Tom Holland, is an Irish-English former professional footballer who played as a midfield-central midfield player.
+Thomas Holland (born 22 April 1997), more often known as Tom Holland, is an English born former professional footballer who played as a Midfielder.
+He has represented the Republic of Ireland at youth international level.

 Early life and education

 Holland was born on 22 April 1997, in Leeds.
 He completed his schooling at St. Menston Catholic School.
+He spent time in the youth teams of Bradford City, Leeds United and Manchester City where he earned a deal to join the under-18 squad in July 2013.